BJReplay/ha-solcast-solar/README.md

 v4.5.3

 * Fix enable estimated actuals skips a day (caution: enabling may exhaust API calls available for a day) by @autoSteve
+* Add `api_actuals_used` attribute to API Used Total entity by @autoSteve
 * Add sun elevation adjustment for automated dampening by @autoSteve
 * Expanded diagnostic self-test service action by @autoSteve
 * Add undampened total forecast attributes when dampening is enabled by @autoSteve
 * Enable return of per-site and un-dampened estimated actuals by @autoSteve
 * Include health check detail in diagnostic download by @autoSteve
 * Add per-site compass degree and direction attributes and diagnostics by @autoSteve
+* Expand scope for raised issue when actuals enabled and API limit is too high by @autoSteve
 * Code refactoring by @autoSteve
 * Add tests to suite to ensure runtime reliability by @autoSteve
 * API simulator improvements by @autoSteve